selinadeng/ethereum-lab2/README.md

 There is one significant difference in this deployment.
 The MyAdvancedToken contract has a constructor that is passed arguments.
 So, we will use [this file for 2_deploy_migrations.js.](../../blob/master/Lab2PartB/2_deploy_migrations.js)

+Follow these steps before deployment:
+1. Replace pragma solidity … statement with pragma solidity 0.5.1;
+2. Right click anywhere on the code in the MyAdvancedToken.sol file.
+3. Click the “Solidity: Change workspace compiler version (Remote)” option.
+4. Change your compiler version to 0.5.1
+5. Next, go into your truffle-config.js file and change your solc compiler to 0.5.1 It should look a little something like this:
+   compilers: {
+       solc: {
+         version: "0.5.1",
+       }
+     },
+ 6. All the errors should be gone

 Notice the data that we are passing to the constructor upon deployment.

 Once deployed, you will need to answer the following questions by using